Finding the Best Mac Time Tracking App for Your Workflow

 It's a fair question.
 The last thing you want is a productivity tool that grinds your Mac to a halt.
 Thankfully, most well-made, modern time trackers are designed to be incredibly lightweight.

-They’re built to run quietly in the background, using a tiny fraction of your Mac’s CPU and memory.
+They're built to run quietly in the background, using a tiny fraction of your Mac's CPU and memory.
 You honestly shouldn't even notice it's there.
+Chronoid, for example, is built as a native macOS app optimized for both Intel and Apple Silicon, so it uses minimal resources.
 A great way to test this is to keep an eye on your system performance during the free trial period.
-If you feel any lag or see your battery draining faster than usual, it’s probably not the app for you.
+If you feel any lag or see your battery draining faster than usual, it's probably not the app for you.

 Manual vs. Automatic Tracking: Which Is Better?